-In a default installation, only the My themes theme is customizable, although new themes can be added as explained in "Adding a new theme to the Gallery" on page 12.
+In a default installation, only My Theme is customizable, although new themes can be added as explained in "Adding a New Theme to the Gallery" on page 11.

-Adding objects to the Gallery
+Adding Objects to the Gallery

 You may wish to add to the Gallery any images that you use frequently, for example, a company logo.
 You can then very easily insert these graphics into a document later.

 You can add images only to "My Theme" or to any other theme that you have created; these are indicated by a green icon in the list of themes.
 You cannot add images to the built-in themes, indicated by an icon of another color.